 Avernish Lodge is a wonderful property in a fabulous location, well designed to make the best of both the indoors and the outdoors.
 The USP is the wonderful views and the way these have been maximised by clever planning.
 It’s a superb holiday house for couples or groups of friends and a great base for exploring the spectacular west coast and nearby Isle of Skye.

-Top Tip 2; another day after a long and arduous day on the hills, get back in the dark, light the stove, run the bath (along with the bubble bath that you’ve remember to bring or buy from the Hebridean Soap Company), light the candle and relax with chilled champagne in the best indoor bath for two that we have found to date.
+Top Tip 2; another day after a long and arduous day on the hills, get back in the dark, light the stove, run the bath, light the candle and relax with chilled champagne in the best indoor bath for two that we have found to date.
 Why light the stove?
 Well you’ll have to come out sometime.

 Visit the excellent Brochs near Glenelg, for the uninitiated Brochs are dwelling structures from the Iron Age.
 These are some of the best preserved around.
 The drive up and over the glen (Mam Ratagan) also presents great opportunities for spotting eagles and deer – not to mention the views, especially if you go to the road end, a long way round to Arnisdale but worth it.
 This will be a full day trip.
 Otters could be seen too, they are often spotted off the pier at Glenelg.
 Keep your binoculars at the ready.
 Before heading back out of the glen, our top tip is to drop into the community cafe in the centre, doesn’t look much from the outside but that’s a disguise, open the door and you will find a cozy cafe, with great coffee, baking, light lunches and service.